The products we offer can be found here, including custom fitted thumb rings and accessories.

 These rings represented a novel challenge.
 We wanted to replicate, not just the shapes, but also the surface textures and relative absorptivity, to make rings as close as possible in function to the originals.
 This began the quest which ultimately resulted in our addition of biocomposite to the product lineup.

 We wanted something which would offer, not just a very aggressive texture, but some ability to absorb sweat to maintain traction on your thumb.
 We tested a lot of different options to reach this material.
 To be clear, this biocomposite has no relation to any Csaba Grozer products of similar name.
 This is a cellulosic lignin biopolymer composite.
+PLEASE NOTE our biocomposite material is a natural product, and so colors may vary.

 How do these rings work you might ask?
 Technically nobody really knows, and that is the fun of experimental archaeology.
 From what little information available, we gather the rings likely have their thin ends toward the thumb tip.
 Our experiments suggest that they do NOT behave like Qing Dynasty Manchu rings, as the release angles are both fairly consistent across the style and wrong for that type of release.